 A distributor is an independent agent that goes into a contract with a manufacturer to sell their goods.
 Distributors face limitations from the manufacturer and are usually not allowed to distribute products that compete directly with the said manufacturer.

 Distributors usually have a lot of stock stored in warehouses.
 When a manufacturer is contacted by a buyer for their goods, they usually direct the buyer to their chosen distributor.

 A wholesaler can buy goods from warehouses run by distributors or from factories or manufacturers.
 They buy in bulk and usually specialise in a certain type of product.
 For instance, they can specialise in men’s shoes that they can sell to retailers.
 Wholesalers usually have lower stocks, compared to distributors.
 They can specialise in a single product or offer a variety of goods.

 Retailers, on the other hand, are a type of business that deals directly with the consumer.
 To sell products, retailers get them from a wholesaler or distributor and then sell them for a profit.
 Generally, retailers buy goods in smaller quantities and then sell them at a high price to cover expenses like advertising, salaries, utilities, etc.

 How do Wholesalers Make Money?

 Wholesalers make money by buying products in bulk.
-For example, I have a business that sells stationery.
-If I buy an average of 100 stationeries per month at £10 each and I discover that my customers are only willing to buy my goods at £12, that gives me a measly £2 profit per stationary.
+For example, I have a retail business that sells stationery.
+If I buy an average of 100 pens per month at £10 each and I discover that my customers are only willing to buy my goods at £12, that gives me a measly £2 profit per pen.

-Now, if a wholesaler buys 50,000 stationery at £4 each and sells them to me at £8, he makes good profit.
-However, I am happy too because I can sell the stationery at £12.
+Now, if a wholesaler buys 50,000 pens at £4 each and sells them to me at £8, he makes a good profit.
+This can be achieved through economies of scale.
+However, I am happy too because I can sell the pens for £12.

 How Do Wholesalers Distribute Goods?